Credit Transfer Batches

 and account details (number and routing) must be identical to an existing resource.

-The following example demonstrates a mix of functionality:
+The example below demonstrates a mix of functionality:

 - Inline destination account information